-Because of death on the cross and his subsequent resurrection, Jesus defeated death once and for all.
+Because of Jesus’ death on the cross and His subsequent resurrection, Jesus defeated death once and for all.
 The sacrifice of Jesus demonstrated the price of sin being paid, the resurrection demonstrated that this price had been accepted by God the Father.

 The reason my Father loves me is that I lay down my life–only to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my Father.”
 (John 10:17-18 NIV)

-This is the power of the cross – through the cross we have new life, a life that will never be subject to death.
+This is the power of the cross – through the cross, we have new life in relationship with our Creator with the promise of an eternity in heaven.
 Satan thought he had won the victory when Jesus died.
 In fact, the opposite was true – Satan was defeated:

 When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
 He forgave us all our sins, having cancelled the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.
 And having disarmed the powers and authorities, he made a public spectacle of them, triumphing over them by the cross.
 (Colossians 2:13-15 NIV, emphasis added)